nikolaospapagiannis/nebula-ai/PRODUCTION_STATUS_REPORT.md

 ## Executive Summary

-The Fireff-v2 platform has been successfully brought to **100% production readiness** through comprehensive implementation of critical features, competitive analysis, market positioning strategy, and complete testing infrastructure.
+The Nebula AI-v2 platform has been successfully brought to **100% production readiness** through comprehensive implementation of critical features, competitive analysis, market positioning strategy, and complete testing infrastructure.
 This report documents all completed work, architectural decisions, and operational procedures.

 ### Key Achievements